Choosing the Best College Savings Account

 Taxable Brokerage Accounts

 Advantages: The greatest benefit of these plans is your money is not tied up.
 There are no penalties associated with this account.
 You can withdraw everything including growth of the account as you wish.
 Another benefit is the growth of the account is taxed at the more favorable capital gains rates if held over 1 year.
-If you’re unsure your child will go to school, this can be an alternative to funding a Roth IRA.
+If you’re unsure your child will go to school, this can be an alternative to funding a college account.

 Disadvantages: A disadvantage would be the potential tax free growth is lost.
 But if you’re unsure whether your child is going to attend college or you would like to use the account as a dual savings account for yourself as well as college, then this is a suitable alternative to all the above-mentioned accounts.